publicocean0/bindep/README.md

 Pay attention to pass -dev, because the minification can take time.

-## Bower Overrides
-To override a property, or lack of, in one of your dependency's `bower.json` file, you may specify an `overrides` object in your own `bower.json`.

 ## Maven
 If you use maven, for building a web project , you can add the plugin  [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin)  permitting to call bindep before creating a war.
 A example about configuration is :
 ```xml